-Encourages you to examine and explore your personal ethics, values and motivation through the production of work for others.
+This unit encourages you to examine and explore your personal ethics, values and motivation through the production of work for others.

 Developing your Practice

-This project that runs throughout Year 2 acts as a stepping-stone to the personal, self-negotiated work you will be undertaking in Year 3.
+This project that runs throughout Year two acts as a stepping-stone to the personal, self-negotiated work you will be undertaking in Year three.
 You will be able to concentrate on a specialist interest that you hold within the field of illustration and/or animation.
 This interest can arise out of a focus upon a particular medium or process; or it can develop from a design problematic that you are attracted to.
 Equally a visual language that you enjoy (e.g. drawing, photography etc.) could become the centre of this unit.

-This unit allows the opportunity to combine the design of spaces and their surfaces.
 You will learn how to manipulate spaces to create identities, multi-sensory experiences, and innovative events/exhibitions in a sustainable and environmentally conscious context.